 The fruit is an also good source of antioxidant vitamin-C, provides about 17% per 100 g of the daily requirement.
 Consumption of fruits rich in vitamin-C helps the body develop resistance against infectious agents by boosting immunity.

 Regular consumption of pomegranate has also been found to be effective against prostate cancer, benign prostatic hyperplasia (BPH), diabetes, and lymphoma.

-Further, it is an also good source of many vital B-complex groups of vitamins such as pantothenic acid (vitamin B-5), folates, pyridoxine and vitamin K, and minerals like calcium, copper, potassium, and manganese.
+Further, it is an also good source of many vital B-complex groups of vitamins such as pantothenic acid (vitamin B-5), folates, pyridoxine and vitamin-K, and minerals like calcium, copper, potassium, and manganese.

 World’s best pomegranates grown in the southern parts of Afghanistan in Kandahar, Balkh, Helmand, and Nimruz provinces.

 In the markets, choose well-developed, firm, bright crimson red fruits.
 Avoid spotted, overmature fruits as they can be bitter and inedible.
 Furthermore, avoid those with surface cracks, mold, bruised, shriveled as they are inferior in flavor.
 At home, store them in cool dark place at room temperature for 5-8 days or more.
 In general, pomegranates possess long shelf life.
-You can also place them inside the refrigerator for a couple of weeks.
+You can also put them in the refrigerator for a couple of weeks.

 Wash pomegranate fruit in cold water or rinse in tepid water to bring it to normal temperature if kept inside the cold storage.